 Rough goldenrod (Solidago rugosa) flowers bloom in the fall and add a spectacular, rich yellow to the autumnal landscape.
 As a native wildflower it looks great in perennial beds and natural areas of your garden.
 Care is easy, and contrary to popular belief, it does not trigger allergies.

 Rough Goldenrod Information

 Goldenrod is native to many parts of the U.S. and is easily identifiable as a bright, golden yellow clump of flowers so characteristic to fields and meadows in fall.
-These perennial flowers grow to a height of two to five feet (0.6 to 1.5 m.).
+These perennial flowers grow to a height of 2 to 5 feet (61 cm. to 1.5 m.).
 The flowers are yellow and small but grow in large clusters, blooming between August and September.
 The leaves of rough goldenrod, sometimes called wrinkled goldenrod, are toothed, deeply veined, and rough in texture.

 There is no question that this is a pretty flower to have in any wildflower garden, meadow, or native plant bed.
 It also attracts bees, butterflies, and birds.
 However, all types of goldenrod have gotten a bad rap during hay fever season.
 It has been blamed for these allergies, but unfairly.